fac/postman-freeagent-api-collection/README.md

 Fill in the environment variables for `client_id` and `client_secret` from your app, which you can create via our Developer Dashboard:

 - Developer Dashboard for Production & Sandbox:
+  - Make sure to set the OAuth Redirect URI to: `https://www.getpostman.com/oauth2/callback`
   - https://dev.freeagent.com